AdvancedModelEngineeringSS21/uml-glsp/OpenPoints.md

 - ownedUseCase vs packagedElement
 - why do we need to have new java classes for every element even if they all do exactly the same

+## Open Issues
+- Deleting elements connected via a relationships destroys everything
+- Saving not always consitent / consequent
+- Use Case not rendered when placed initially
+- Palett is not always rendered

 ## ToDos:
 ### Must Have
 - Visual feedback for association creation (Currently it seems okay, if hovering over second actor)